History of the Jews in Łódź: History

 The end and the various restrictions on the Jews were in 1862 with the advent of the reform initiated by Prince Wielopowski, the liberal constitution - the emancipation of all the inhabitants of Poland and then the ghetto was also abolished and the Jews were released from the Treaty of Ziegler and the German Custodian.
 At the beginning of the reform, the Poles and Germans boycotted Jews who rented houses and evicted them from the common well, but later realized that cooperation with the Jews was economically viable for them.
-The Jews lived mainly in the center of Lodz, where there was also a Jewish character.
-The Jews who lived far from the center of Lodz were more involved with the Germans and Poles.
+The Jews lived mainly in the center of Łódź, where there was also a Jewish character.
+The Jews who lived far from the center of Łódź were more involved with the Germans and Poles.
 After the ghetto was abolished, there was a great change among the Jews.
 The old wooden houses have disappeared and magnificent stone houses have been erected in their place.
 In addition the educated and merchants moved to more distant streets and established a branch trade.
 During this period there were wars between the old and the new between the educated and the Hasidim.
-In 1870 there were about 10,000 Jews in Lodz and in 1897 there were about 98,000 Jews.
+In 1870 there were about 10,000 Jews in Łódź and in 1897 there were about 98,000 Jews.
 In 1809 the first synagogue was established and in 1811 land was purchased for the Jewish cemetery and thus the Jewish community of the city became an independent community independent of the communities around it.
 The Jews contributed greatly to the city's economy.

-First world war
+World War I

-World War I caused a drastic decline in the number of Jews in Lodz, even before the Germans occupied the city.
+World War I caused a drastic decline in the number of Jews in Łódź, even before the Germans occupied the city.
 From the outbreak of World War I until the conquest of the city on December 6, 1914, about 50,000 Jews left the city.
 Their number dropped from 200,000 Jews on the eve of the war to less than 150,000.
 The Jews who fled the city for fear of being occupied by the Germans flowed east or into the surrounding villages.
 With the outbreak of the war, industrial production greatly diminished.
 There was a stagnation in trade and the financial market.
 The employment of the workers, and the Jewish workers among them, fell sharply.
 To deal with the famine, morbidity and mortality that were a result of the war, the community initiated mutual aid operations.
 With the help of the JDC, productive and consumer cooperatives were established and the activities of charities were expanded.